codeplumber/datacleaningcoursera/CodeBook.md

  - Unzip the zip file
  - Rename the main folder to 'UCI_HAR_Dataset'
  - Make sure the folder is in the R working directory
- - Run the R script 'run_analysis.R'
+ - Run the R script 'run_analysis.R'.
+The script assumes that the libraries 'plyr' and 'dplyr' are installed and loaded.

 ###Cleaning of the data
 The script reads in the different data sets and merges them into one big file.